COINtoolbox/photoz_catalogues/Happy/README.md

 * weights_for_[BCD]

-	Single column, a nearest neighbour-approximated weight for each galaxy in the happy_A training sample, in order.
+	Single column, a density ratio approach to calculate weight for each galaxy in the happy_A training sample, in order.
+This used the procedure described in [Kremer et al, 2015](http://adsabs.harvard.edu/abs/2015A%26C....12...67K).
+The corresponding code can be found in [this repository](https://github.com/kremerj/nnratio).

 	The [BCD] tag corresponds to the set of weights that should be used when approximating the [BCD] validation sets, respectively.